Schedule and Room Assignments

 Day(s): Fri

-Channel your inner 'Pride and Prejudice' or journey to Bridgerton's Regency era London as you learn about fashion of the 19th century Europe and America and sew your own 19th century stays with a corset kit.
-The corset is a classic 19th century foundation and can be used for a great range of silhouettes.
-It is cut in the shorter French style of the period from shaped pieces.
-Corset kits come in white cotton coutil in our a full range of sizes.
-The corset is finished with grommeted backs and adjustable back lacing.
-The kit for the class includes everything you need to make your own beautiful, authentic corset: pre-cut corset pieces in natural cotton coutil, instruction guide, steel bones and bone casing, silver grommets, tipped lacing in white, yardage of matching cotton to make bias edging, thread for sewing the corset on your machine.
+Return to the splendor of the Renaissance!
+Whether you imagine yourself as a sorceress or soothsayer, minstrel or maiden, fae or forest spirit, you need a great Ren Faire costume!
+In this advanced sewing course, students will create a custom-fitted waist cincher or ren faire bodice.
+For those eager to take their costume to the next level, consider joining this instructor’s companion class, Crafting for Cosplay: Leather.
+For this project, students will learn accurate measuring and fitting, pattern reading and layout, flat lining patterns, cutting fabric on the grain, pressing, felling seams, sewing boning channels, interfacing and lining, edge binding, top-stitching, eyelet installation and lacing, and adding trim and embellishment.
 Students will be guided by instructor Judith Harmon who has a degree in costume design, creates the costumes for many local theaters, and teaches Compass sewing classes.
 The class is recommended for intermediate to advanced stitchers, including students who have taken her Learn to Sew classes.
 Students who are unfamiliar with machine sewing should schedule at least 4 hours of private sewing lessons through Compass before the start of class.
 Introduction to sewing will not be taught in this class.
 Students will also need to bring a portable sewing machine to class each week.
 If you are purchasing a new sewing machine for the class, a Singer Heavy Duty Sewing Machine, 4400 series, model is recommended. ($160-$180 from Amazon or Michaels).
 Students who are bringing a pre-owed or loaned sewing machine are expected to have the machine professionally serviced before the start of class.
 Students must bring bobbins, replacement needles, the foot pedal, power cord, owner's manual, and extension cord to class each week.
 A student who forgets his/her sewing machine or who must send their machine to the shop may rent one from the instructor for $20.00 per hour.
 Students should also bring a basic sewing kit.
-Required: Two weeks before the class begins in person, students should send the instructor their bust and waist measurements and pay the material fee, so their kits can be prepared prior to the start of class.
-Students who are unsure of their measurements can watch the following video on how to take your own measurements: https://vimeo.com/169735158 Prerequisites: Recommended for intermediate to advanced stitchers such as those who have taken the Learn to Sew class or have experience using sewing machine.
+Prerequisites: Recommended for intermediate to advanced stitchers such as those who have taken the Learn to Sew class or have experience using sewing machine.
 Alternatively, the student must enroll in 4-hours of private sewing instruction before the start of class.
 Workload: Students should expect to spend 1 hour per week outside of class to finish whatever step could not be completed in class.
 Assignments: Will be made in class and notes/lectures will posted in the Google Classroom platform.
 Assessments: Informal feedback will be provided as students work.
-Lab/Supply Fee: A class fee of $135.00 is due payable to the instructor no less than two weeks before the start of class for the corset kit.
+Lab/Supply Fee: A class fee of $85.00 is due payable to the instructor for patterns, class supplies, and basic notions.
 Students can also elect to purchase a basic sewing kits from the instructor for $25.00.
+Two weeks before the start of class, students will be given a list of fabric quantities to purchase and bring to class.
 What to Bring: Sewing machine (recently serviced, with owner's manual foot pedal, power cord, bobbins, and replacement needles); basic hand-sewing kit.
 Optional: Students who wish to personalize their corsets, can furnish 1.25 yds of non-stretch cotton material and matching thread to use as a decorative outer layer to the corset coutil.
-Topics in this Series: Regency Period (Semester 1), TBD (Semester 2).
-Students continuing from first semester receive priority pre-registration for second semester.
 Credit: Homeschool families may wish to count this course as a component (partial) credit in Art, Career Exploration, or General Elective for purposes of a high school transcript

 12:00 pm-12:55 pm